Solomon Ortiz: Early life, education, and business career

 Solomon Ortiz was born in Robstown, Nueces County, Texas; his family had immigrated from Mexico.
-As a boy, he held several odd jobs, including working as a shoeshiner and an ink fogger for The Robstown Record's letter press.
+Ortiz was raised by José Ortiz and Feliciana Ochoa Ortiz, his father and mother, respectively.
+He grew up in a neighborhood called Cantarranas, or "singing frogs," made of Hispanics and Blacks during a time where discrimination was prevalent in his community.
+At a young age, Ortiz helped his family make money by picking cotton away from his hometown in West Texas before school started.
+As he grew up, Ortiz held several jobs, including working as a shoeshiner and an ink fogger for The Robstown Record's letter press.
 Ortiz befriended, and became fascinated with, law enforcement officers.
-He attended Robstown High School until the age of 19, when he dropped out after his father's death to help support his family.
+He attended Robstown High School until the age of 19, when he dropped out after his father's death to help support his family by working for Robstown Record as a printing assistant.
+Then, Ortiz attended Del Mar College from 1965 to 1967.

-Ortiz joined the United States Army in 1960, serving two years and earning his GED.
+Ortiz joined the United States Army in 1960, to support his working mother after his father's passing, serving two years and earning his GED.
 He received basic training at Fort Hood, Texas, and served a tour of duty in Verdun and Vitry-le-François, France.
 Expressing his interest in law enforcement, Ortiz was reassigned to the 61st Military Police Company Criminal Investigation Office and received advanced military police training at Fort Gordon, Georgia.

 After returning to South Texas, Ortiz worked for three years as an insurance agent.

+In 1970, Ortiz married Irme Roldan and had 2 children: Yvette and Solomon Jr. However, Ortiz and Roldan divorced.

 Early political career

-In 1964, he was urged by friends to run for Nueces County constable, and was elected in 1965, defeating the incumbent in a runoff election.
+In 1964, with the help of his mother's loan of $600 to pay for a filing fee, he was urged by friends to run for Nueces County constable, and was elected in 1965, defeating the incumbent in a runoff election.
 He was elected to the county commissioners court of Nueces County in 1969, the first Hispanic to serve in that capacity.
 He remained in that position until 1976, when he was elected county sheriff, another first for a Hispanic in Nueces County.
+In 1982, Ortiz resigned as sheriff to run for Congress.